MwirigiBrianBob21/PATO-HOMEWORKOUT/README.md

 # PATO-HOMEWORKOUT
-> PATO_HOMEWORKOUT is a one week fitness challenge that tests you to your limits.
-C
+> PATO_HOMEWORKOUT is a  well-structured one week fitness challenge that tests you to your limits.

 > The challenge is well structured with HOMEWORKOUT exercises that can be done with ease.

 DEVELOPER:
 BRIAN MWIRIGI